pbs-assess/pacea/README.md

     record, that incorporates observations from different platforms (satellites, ships, buoys, and Argo floats):

-    -   provided as weekly and monthly means from Sep 1981 to Feb 2024.
+    -   provided as weekly and monthly means from Sep 1981 to Apr 2024.
         **Updated monthly.**

 -   9 climatic and oceanographic indices, such as the Pacific Decadal